UjanGuin/ZYLO-UNIFIED/CONTRIBUTING.md

 ## 📣 Final Note

-ZYLO-RiG0R is intentionally conservative in accepting changes.
+ZYLO-UNIFIED is intentionally conservative in accepting changes.
 This is by design.

 Thoughtful, well-reasoned contributions are always welcome.